UrWorstNytmare/Web_Programming_Project_RA1711020010166/README.md

 1. Put Blazing Glaze folder in xampp/htdocs
 2. User will have to Start XAMPP server (Apache and MySQL) and create database in "localhost/phpmyadmin" (Create database and table as shown in Screenshot)
-3. After creating database in phpmyadmin
+3. After creating database and table in phpmyadmin
 4. Type "localhost/Blazing Glaze/home.html" in address bar of any browser